 Every day, our culture is flooded with new moving images.
 Film Studies teaches you how to read visual culture and speak the dominant creative language of the last century.
-Explore the history of cinema in its global breadth, from documentary, to experimental, to narrative feature films, and explore the future of cinema in its many emergent forms.
+Explore the history of cinema in its global breadth — from documentary to experimental and narrative feature films — and the future of cinema in its many emergent forms.

 Immerse yourself in art cinema masterpieces and hundreds of lesser-known titles in class and by borrowing from our extensive library.
 Our Moving Image Resource Centre features more than 37,000 titles and is constantly growing with frequent additions of Blu-ray DVDs, new releases and rare prints.
 Our three screening rooms, equipped with digital, 16mm and 35mm projectors, guarantee you a great viewing experience.